-The Miix 510 is a well-designed tablet hybrid.
-That’s not to say it’s a stunner, but it does look distinctive and those watchband-style hinges give it a certain something.
-The detachable keyboard with optional backlight also doubles up as a protective faux leather folio case, which works quite well and is good to grip hold of.
-It's a more premium-feeling and mature affair than Microsoft's Surface Pro 4 Type Cover, which isn't included for free, unlike Lenovo's version.
+The Lenovo Miix 510 isn’t going to blow your mind, but it’s still a well designed tablet hard drive.
+It looks distinctive, and those watch band-style hinges give it a certain something.
+The detachable keyboard with optional backlight also doubles as a protective faux leather folio case, which is quite effective, and feels good while it’s at it.
+It’s a more premium feeling and mature accessory than Microsoft’s Surface Pro 4 Type cover, which isn’t included for free – unlike the Lenovo Miix 510’s

 The side controls – especially the power button - are a little plasticky, but it’s a minor complaint.

 Without the keyboard cover, the Miix 510 weighs just shy of 900g.
 That’s OK to hold in one hand, leaving the other free to draw or write on the display.
 This means you’re going to want to brace it against something or put it on a flat surface before too long.

 The Lenovo keyboard cover sports Lenovo's AccuType-style keys, which are slightly curved along the bottom edge.
 They're sufficient in size but don't possess quite as much travel as the Surface Pro 4 cover, and this doesn’t make for a great experience when you have a lot of words to type.

 The biggest problem is that we found the keyboard flexes a bit.
 And if you're a hard typist in any way (which device makers seem to be catering less and less for) then the keyboard bounces rather angrily.
 Light typing is always preferable, but we think you almost need to be a little too delicate here.